Chow group of 0-cycles with modulus and higher dimensional class field theory: Wiesend class group and filtrations

-\begin{defi} Let $X=(X,C)$ be in $\cC$. \begin{itemize} \item[(1)] Let $\chBX\subset \cC_X$ be the subcategory of the object $(\tX,\tC)$, where $g:\tX \to X$ is the composite of successive blowups at closed points. \item[(2)] Let $\cB_X\subset \chBX$ be the subcategory of the object $(\tX,\tC)$, where $g:\tX \to X$ is the composite of successive blowups at closed points of regular loci of preimages of $C$. \end{itemize} \end{defi}
+\begin{defi} Let $X=(X,C)$ be in $\cC$. \begin{itemize} \item[(1)] Let $\chBX\subset \cC_X$ be the subcategory of the object $(\tX,\tC)$, where $g:\tX \to X$ is the composite of successive blowups at closed points in the preimages of $C$. \item[(2)] Let $\cB_X\subset \chBX$ be the subcategory of the object $(\tX,\tC)$, where $g:\tX \to X$ is the composite of successive blowups at closed points of regular loci of preimages of $C$. \end{itemize} \end{defi}

 \begin{lem} Let $X=(X,C)$ be in $\cC$ and $D\in \ZXCD$ such that $|D|=C$.
 For $g:(\tX,\tC)\to (X,C)$ in $\chBX$, we have

 We have

 where $g: (\tX,\tC)\to (X,C)$ ranges over $\chBX$. \end{lem} \begin{proof} Take integral $Z\in \ZXCC$ and let $Z'\in \ZXCCt$ be its proper transform.
 Then $Z'$ is finite over $Z$ and we have